Documentation Index

 Reliable Delivery

-Grain ensures events aren’t lost, even when:- Network is slow or fails temporarily
+Grain Tag ensures events are not lost, even when:- Network is slow or fails temporarily

 - User closes the browser